Reviews You Can Rely On

 shark detect pro - pet hair clumped and stuck inside the cleaner head while long hair...

-Pet hair clumped and stuck inside the cleaner head while long hair wrapped on the roll each time we ran our pet hair test, forcing us to flip the cleaner head and pull it out by hand.
+Pet hair clumped and stuck inside the cleaner head while long hair wrapped on the roller each time we ran our pet hair test, forcing us to flip the cleaner head and pull it out by hand.

 Credit: Natalie Kafader